ericponce/mqtt_visualizer/README.md

 - support QOS other than 1
 - support labels for multiple data values in a single stream
 - add time server support (add a checkbox to configuration or include in json)

+### Test
+- Add support for testing time server
+- Add support for sending multiple datastreams from one instance of a script (currently this requires multiple instances of publish.py)